eclipse-sumo/sumo/docs/web/docs/GSoC.md

 ## What steps will you take to encourage students to interact with your project's community before, during and after the program?

-We assume that our students already have some connections to the the traffic simulation community.
+We assume that our students already have some connections to the traffic simulation community.
 Before the program we will encourage interested parties to discuss and refine project ideas via our mailing list, blog and personal communication.
 During the program we will seek